ktostam/PyHaier/README.md

 # PyHaier

-Very simple library to manipulate the basic parameters of the Haier heat pump.
+Very simple (for now) library to manipulate the basic parameters of the Haier heat pump.

 ## Donation
 If you like My work and want to support me, you can: